D-Kay6/Infuse-TS/README.md

 ### Caveats
 There are a few caveats to be aware of when using Infuse-TS.
 - Circular dependencies are not supported.
-- Modules need to be imported for the decorators to work.
-This is a limitation of TypeScript.
+- For decorators to run, the module must be imported at least once.
+  This is a limitation of the TypeScript compiler and not a bug in Infuse-TS.

 ## Background
 I'm originally a C# developer, and I've been using DI containers for many years.
 When I started working with TypeScript halfway through 2024, I initially had to learn how to work with the type system and the language itself.